It’s more than a food tour in Istanbul. It’s a total experience. Walk around the back streets of Istanbul’s old city.

 - Grand Bazaar is closed on Sundays.

-- Shared Parties: We meet at the House of Medusa Restaurant.
-You’ll receive an email with proper directions once you book.
+We meet at the House of Medusa Restaurant.
+Here’s the address:

 Join us for a walking tour of Sultanahmet focusing on geography, politics, culture, and history.
 A neighborhood of domes and minarets and competing calls to prayer, Sultanahmet is Istanbul at its most intense.